Informfully/Platform/README.md

 meteor npm install
 ```

 After you have downloaded the code, you need to verify the React Native Packager Hostname.
 We have a small guide for Mac, Linux, and Windows.
-Find more on [Installation Instructions](https://informfully.readthedocs.io/en/latest/install.html) in the documentation.
+Find more on [Installation Instructions](https://informfully.ch/docs/install.html).

 ### Run the Code